bcnmy/docs/docs/tutorials/customValidationModule.md

 }
 ```
 As per the code
-- First we import the BaseAuthorizationModule and initialise two constants name and version
+- First we import the BaseAuthorizationModule and initialize two constants name and version
-- Then we declare a method initForSmartAccount which gets used to initialise this module for the smart account.
-SA calls this function with msg.sender as smart account address.
+- Then we declare a method initForSmartAccount which gets used to initialize this module for the smart account.
+SA calls this function with msg.sender as the smart account address.
 It updates the relevant storage for the msg sender, It could be ownership information as shown in ECDSAOwnsership Module.

 **2. Implement validateUserOp method**
 ```typescript